 The Company offers or arranges various financing options and services for its customers in North America, Europe, Australia, and New Zealand through Dell Financial Services and its affiliates ("DFS").
 The key activities of DFS include originating, collecting, and servicing customer receivables primarily related to the purchase of Dell Technologies products and services.
 In some cases, DFS also offers financing on the purchase of third-party technology products that complement the Dell Technologies portfolio of products and services.
-New financing originations were \$1.7 billion and \$1.1 billion for the three months ended May 4, 2018 and May 5, 2017, respectively.
-The increases in new financing originations and financing receivables during the three months ended May 4, 2018 were attributable to growth in the DFS offerings related to customer purchases of products and services since the EMC merger transaction.
+New financing originations were \$1.6 billion for both the three months ended November 2, 2018 and November 3, 2017, respectively, and were \$5.2 billion and \$4.3 billion for the nine months ended November 2, 2018 and November 3, 2017, respectively.